There are three Olympic Equestrian sports: dressage, three-day eventing and show jumping.

-Dressage Olympic dressage is held in a flat 20 X 60 metre arena.
-The horses wear minimal tack usually black in color.
-At the Olympic level bridles will be a curb bit with a bridoon (sometimes called a double bridle).
-A plain cavesson, flash, figure-eight or drop nose band may be used.
+Olympic dressage is held in a flat 20 X 60-meter arena.
+The horses wear minimal tack which are usually black in color.
+At the Olympic level, bridles will be a curb bit with a bridoon (sometimes called a double bridle).
+A plain cavesson, flash, figure-eight, or drop noseband may be used.
 Saddles will be dressage style with a straight flap and a white square saddle pad.
 No boots or wraps may be used.

-Three Day Eventing Rules for tack and clothing and arena for dressage and jumping are similar to these individual sports.
+Rules for tack, clothing, and arena for dressage and jumping are similar to these individual sports.
 The cross country course consists of jumps made of very solid natural type obstacles.
-During the cross country phase, riders will be seen wearing jerseys and helmet covers in their team colors, an ASTM/SEI helmet, gloves and body protector.
-Riders wear eventing watches with a large read-out that allows them to keep track of their time and alert them when 'optimum time' has been reached.
+During the cross country phase, riders will be seen wearing jerseys and helmet covers in their team colors, an ASTM/SEI helmet, gloves, and body protector.
+Riders wear eventing watches with a large readout that allows them to keep track of their time and alert them when 'optimum time' has been reached.